neubot/neubot/doc/faq.md

 2.  by measuring the average time elapsed between sending a small request and receiving a small response (like *speedtest*).

+This test always uses a random Measurement Lab server.
+The closest-available server should deliver better performance than a random server.
+Therefore, this test should generally yield a lower average download speed than the tests that use the closest-available Measurement Lab server.
+However, a random server allows us to probe more network paths and to experiment with diverse latencies, therefore providing a more comprehensive view of what can be done from your connection's vantage point.

 4.10.
 What does the *dashtest* test measure?
 --------------------------------------------